sajjad-14/Machine_Learning/README.md

 - **Evaluation:** 📊 Compare model performance using metrics like accuracy, precision, and recall.
 - **Deployment Strategies:** 🚀 Insights on deploying trained models for proactive maintenance.

+## Conclusion
+The notebook outlines a methodical approach to predicting hard disk failures using machine learning, emphasizing data cleaning and model evaluation using ROC curves.

 ---